mohitravi666/smbinning/README.md

 # smbinning

 I used this package extensively while working at a financial institution.
-For areas like credit risk modeling, designing a scorecard is very beneficial because the decision to grant a loan or not is automated.
+For areas like credit risk modeling, designing a scorecard is very beneficial because the decision to grant a loan can be automated. smbinning is very useful for this regard!

 The main purpose of this package is to categorize a numeric variable into bins mapped to a binary target variable for its ulterior usage in scoring modeling.
 This functionality reduces dramatically the time consuming process of finding the optimal